How Germany's CDU is digesting its historic defeat | DW | 12.10.2021

 The beleaguered and defeated Christian Democratic Union (CDU) is about to hold a conference of its local chairpeople to find a way out of its impasse.

 In the heat of a crisis, the party leadership has decided to rely on a body that has always existed but rarely played a role in the party's politics.
-On October 30, just before Halloween, the chairpeople of the CDU's nearly 330 district associations are to sound out the future of the party — the party of departing Chancellor Angela Merkel, the party that has governed Germany longer than any other.
-Soon after that, all of the party's main leadership posts are to be newly elected.
+On October 30, just before Halloween, the chairpeople of the CDU's nearly 330 district associations are to sound out its future.
+The outcome will shape the future for the party of departing Chancellor Angela Merkel, which has governed Germany longer than any other.
+Soon after that, all of the CDU's main leadership posts are to be newly elected.

 This course of action highlights the magnitude of the party's current crisis.
-It exceeds the crisis that followed 1998, when the party, weary from 16 years in government, had to find itself anew after Helmut Kohl's resounding defeatin the Bundestag elections.
+It exceeds the crisis that followed 1998, when the party, weary from 16 years in government, had to find itself anew after Helmut Kohl's resounding defeat in the Bundestag elections.
 Back then, Wolfgang Schäuble became the party leader.
-Angela Merkel, then 44 years old, was ready as the new secretary-general after eight years as a federal minister.
+Angela Merkel, then 44 years old, began serving as the party's new general secretary after eight years in the role of federal minister.

 In January 2021, Laschet (center) won the party chairmanship, beating Friedrich Merz (left) and Norbert Röttgen (right)

-Another problem is playing out in the background: in 2020 the number of party members fell below 400,000, only ten years after it slipped below 500,000.
+Another problem is playing out in the background: In 2020 the number of party members fell below 400,000, only 10 years after it slipped below 500,000.
 The party is outdated: More members are dying than young members are joining.
-It is also the crisis of the people's party.
+It is a moment of truth for what have long functioned as "big-tent parties."

 What this shake-up would look like was clarified by General Secretary Paul Ziemiak after a leadership meeting that lasted several hours: New elections are to be held for all offices: party leader, general secretary, the entire presidium, and the federal executive committee.

-It is unique to elect all of these offices outside of the usual timetable, and two aspects stood out when CDU Secretary-General Ziemiak explained this path.
-First, his strong statement "Everything that happened in this election campaign must be put on the table.
-It has to happen brutally-openly, in all candor."
+It is unique to elect all of these offices outside of the usual timetable, and two aspects stood out when Ziemiak explained this path.
+First, his strong statement: "Everything that happened in this election campaign must be put on the table.
+It has to happen brutally, openly, in all candor."
 The other was his repeated emphasis that this new clarification should happen by the end of the year, if possible.
 "We all know the window of opportunity is the turn of the year."

 This was shown in mid-April, for example, during the showdown over the chancellor candidacy between Laschet and CSU leader Markus Söder.
-To resolve the conflict, the deputy party leader of Rhineland-Palatinate, Christian Baldauf, called for a conference of district chairmen then because they are the most important representatives of the "grassroots" of the party.
+To resolve the conflict, the deputy party leader of Rhineland-Palatinate, Christian Baldauf, called for a conference of district chairs because they are, he said, the most important representatives of the party "grassroots."
 Moreover, they could be convened at short notice.

 But the CDU has traditionally been reticent about letting its members make decisions.

 Baldauf's proposal went unanswered in April.
-The CDU federal executive board ultimately decided on the chancellor candidacy — and unanimously supported Armin Laschet.
-For that reason, many of the district chairmen expect a reckoning with the current party leadership.
-In an interview with DW, one member expects the Merz supporters to "dominate".
+The CDU federal executive board ultimately decided on the chancellor candidacy — and unanimously supported Laschet.
+For that reason, many of the district chairpeople expect a reckoning with the current party leadership.
+In an interview with DW, one member expects the supporters of former candidate Friedrich Merz to "dominate".

 41-year-old Health Minister Jens Spahn has voiced ambitions in the past, but may lack inner party support

 All the more interesting is the composition of the committee.
-Among almost 330 district chairmen there are also many who do not live from politics but actually have a main job.
-And only a few "prominent figures" in the party still hold a district chairmanship, neither Friedrich Merz nor Jens Spahn nor Norbert Röttgen.
-But eight of the 27 elected members of the federal executive committee are also district chairmen — and they will expect to listen to strong criticism.
-And even higher is the number of district chairmen who — whether from Berlin, Trier, Stuttgart, or other cities — were Bundestag members and were thrown out by the defeat of 26 September.
-Disappointed, frustrated.
+Among almost 330 district chairpeople, there are also many who do not earn a living from politics but actually have a main job.
+And only a few "prominent figures" in the party still hold a district chairship.
+But eight of the 27 elected members of the federal executive committee are also district chairs — and they will expect to listen to strong criticism.
+And even higher is the number of district chairs who — whether from Berlin, Trier, Stuttgart, or other cities — were Bundestag members and lost on September 26.

 This article was translated from German.